malmostad/sitevision_assets/README.md

 ### Add and Remove CoffeeScript Files
 CoffeeScript source files are in the `src/javascripts/` directory.
 Unlike Sass files, you need to edit the `Gruntfile.coffee` file to add or remove files from compilation.
-The `coffee` task configuration block in the file has a `files` object used for that.
+The `coffee` task configuration block in the `Gruntfile.coffee` has a `files` object used for that.
 See the readme for [Grunt Coffee](https://github.com/gruntjs/grunt-contrib-coffee) for instructions and examples.

 ## Shared Sass Utilities